 - Prepared yellow mustard

 - Salad dressing/vinaigrette - I always have a large bottle of Little Creek Okanagan Caesar Dressing on the go.
 It's so good!

 - Hot Sauce (either store bought or homemade like my habanero hot sauce)

 - Marinara/pasta sauce - I try to make my own vegan marinara sauce but always have a couple of jars as a backup.
 I like Rao's or President's Choice Black Label.

 - Sweet Thai Chili Sauce

 - Vegetable or mushroom stock/broth - Ready made in a carton.
 Great for making a quick vegan soup recipe or anything else that required stock.

 - Better Than Bouillon - No Chicken, No Beef, Vegetable and Roasted Garlic.
-They are so flavourful.
+They are so flavorful.
 A little goes a long way and they last ages.

-- Jam - I am obsessed with Bonne Maman Jam and usually have multiple flavours on the go at once.
+- Jam - I am obsessed with Bonne Maman Jam and usually have multiple flavors on the go at once.